 Record date: (1) Date by which a shareholder must officially own shares in order to be entitled to a dividend.
 For example, a firm might declare a dividend on Nov 1, payable Dec 1 to holders of record Nov 15.
-Once a trade is executed an investor becomes the "owner of record" on settlement, which currently takes 5 business days for securities, and one business day for mutual funds.
-Stocks trade ex-dividend the fourth day before the record date, since the seller will still be the owner of record and is thus entitled to the dividend.
+Once a trade is executed an investor becomes the "owner of record" on settlement which currently takes 5 business days for securities, and one business day for mutual funds.
+Stocks trade ex-dividend the fourth day before the record date since the seller will still be the owner of the record and is thus entitled to the dividend.
 (2) The date that determines who is entitled to payment of principal and interest due to be paid on a security.
-The record date for most MBSs is the last day of the month, however the last day on which they may be presented for the transfer is the last business day of the month.
+The record date for most MBSs is the last day of the month, however, the last day on which they may be presented for the transfer is the last business day of the month.
 The record date for CMOs and asset-backed securities vary with each issue.

 Recourse: Term describing a type of loan.
-If a loan is with recourse, the lender has a general claim against the parent company if the collateral is insufficient to repay the debt.
+If a loan is recourse, the lender has a general claim against the parent company if the collateral is insufficient to repay the debt.

-Red herring: A preliminary prospectus containing information required by the SEC.
+Red herring: A preliminary prospectus containing the information required by the SEC.
 It excludes the offering price and the coupon of the new issue.

 Red Herring: A preliminary prospectus, so-called because certain information is printed in red ink around the border of the front page.
 It does not contain all the information found in the final prospectus.
 Its purpose is to ascertain the extent of public interest in an issue while it is being reviewed by a securities commission.